ben-page/node-test/README.md

     suite3.js
     ```

-    Then, createcreate a file named`index.js` with these contents:
+    Then, create a file named `index.js` like this:
     ```js
     'use strict';
     require('./suite1');